This post may contain affiliate links. You can view our affiliate disclosure here.

 What Is Included

-The SkyTrak SIG8 package consists of the SkyTrak Launch Monitor and a high-quality SIG8 simulator screen and enclosure (designed by The Indoor Golf Shop) that is handcrafted in the USA.
+The SkyTrak Plus SIG8 package consists of the SkyTrak+ Launch Monitor and a high-quality SIG8 simulator screen and enclosure (designed by The Indoor Golf Shop) that is handcrafted in the USA.

 Also included are:

 Another nice bonus is that it includes a subscription to the SkyTrak Play & Improve Plan.
-This is the highest tier plan offered, and it allows you to play 12 world-class World Golf Tour (WGT) golf courses in addition to having all other SkyTrak software features.
+This is the highest tier plan offered, and it allows you to play 15 world-class World Golf Tour (WGT) golf courses and 15 E6 CONNECT courses in addition to having all other SkyTrak software features.

-The projector model included in the package is constantly changing based on current supply and other factors.
+The projector model included in the package may change based on current supply and other factors.
 However, it is guaranteed to be minimum HD quality with enough lumens for a bright experience.

 Although smaller spaces can work, room dimensions of 9 ft high x 10 ft wide x 16 ft deep are recommended.
 Get your driver out and make a backswing to ensure you have enough clearance.

-We love this simulator package because the studio is well-made with great aesthetics, it’s affordable, and it’s relatively easy to set up.
-If you have at least 10’10” of width in your space, consider the larger SkyTrak SIG10 instead.
+We love this simulator package because the studio is well-made with great aesthetics, the cost is reasonable, and it’s relatively easy to set up.
+If you have at least 10’10” of width in your space, consider the larger SkyTrak Plus SIG10 instead.

 What Is Included